Estimating a Directed Tree for Extremes: Introduction

 \section{Introduction}

+Graphical models can represent multivariate distributions in an intuitive way and, hence, facilitate statistical analyses of high-dimensional data.
+Traditionally, such models are linear and distributions are Gaussian; see e.g. \cite{BG, drtonmaathuis, lauritzen1996graphical, Drtonetal}.
+In recent years, extensions to non-Gaussian linear models have been proposed with statistical methods focusing on second order properties of their distributions, which estimate the graph structure for observations in the center of the distribution.

+Gaussian models and correlations are inappropriate for assessing high risks, where the extreme observations contain the relevant information.
+For such problems extreme value distributions provide natural models.
+Whereas Gaussian distributions arise as limit distributions of normalized sums, extreme value distributions arise as limit distributions of normalized maxima, thus, being natural candidates for modelling high risks.
+Gaussian distributions are sum-stable (closed with respect to sums) and extreme value distributions are max-stable (closed with respect to maxima).
+This duality and more relations between sums and maxima are presented for dimension $d=1$ in \cite{EKM}.

+For dimension $d\ge 2$ max-stable distributions also arise as limits of componentwise normalized maxima of independent copies of a random vector $X$, and the dependence structure between components of the limit vector has been extensively studied and applied in multivariate risk problems.
+Textbook treatments can be found in \cite{Beirlant2004, coles2001introduction, de2007extreme, Resnick1987, ResnickHeavy}.
+A very readable review paper is \cite{davison2015statistics}.
+For statistical applications, correlations or other bivariate measures of dependence in the center of the distribution are replaced by {\em extreme dependence measures} (\cite{colesetal, EV, lars, Sibuya1960}).

-Causal inference from extremes aims to discover cause and effect relations between large observed values of random variables.
-To understand causality of high risk variables is much needed as rare events like environmental or financial risks are often cascading through a network.
-Pollutants can propagate through an unseen underground waterway, causing extreme measurements at multiple locations \citep{Leigh2019}.
-Credit markets might fail due to some endogenous systemic risk propagation \citep{creditprop}.
-However, it is not immediately obvious how to extend the past decades of work on causal inference \citep{Bollen, drtonmaathuis, lauritzen1996graphical, Drtonetal, Pearl2009,spirtes2000causation} for Gaussian and discrete distributions to extreme values.
-Since the focus is on maxima rather than averages, correlations or other bivariate measures of dependence in the center of the distribution are replaced by {\em extreme dependence measures} \citep{colesetal, EV, lars, Sibuya1960}, which are often difficult to estimate from limited data.
+This paper focuses on causal interpretation and is motivated by the fact that rare events like environmental or financial risks are often cascading through a network.
+For instance, pollutants can propagate through an unseen underground waterway, causing extreme measurements at multiple locations (\cite{Leigh2019}), or credit markets can fail due to some endogenous systemic risk propagation (\cite{creditprop}).

+Graphical models can allow for causal interpretation, however, it is not immediately obvious how to extend the past decades of work on causal inference (\cite{Bollen, drtonmaathuis, lauritzen1996graphical, Drtonetal, Pearl2009,spirtes2000causation}) for Gaussian and discrete distributions to an extreme value setting.